BioAccord LC-MS: Making Mass Spectrometry Available to the Masses

 With the system we made a new time applied instrument that we call SMART-MS™ technology that is built in.
 Previously when you wanted to start an experiment, it would take many clicks in the software and from many different pages to set the experiment up.
 With the BioAccord system, everything’s presented to the operator on a single set-up page, and the choices can be made very simply as the page is optimized.
 For example, when you click on peptides, the system calibrates itself, goes through a diagnostic check and let’s you know when it’s ready to go.

-Before a BioAccord System leaves the factory for a customer, we test the complete system with the appropriate test sample, and they have to meet the strict requirement of specification.
-When it does, we put the gold star on it, and ship it to the customer in a single shipping container so that when the engineer installs it for the customer, the same sample is ran on the system to ensure that nothing has happened during shipping, and again demonstrate to those who have made an investment in it that it actually meets those strict requirements in their lab.
+Before a BioAccord System leaves the factory for a customer, we test the complete system with the appropriate test sample to make sure it meets strict performance requirements.
+When it does, we put the gold star on it, and ship it to the customer in a single shipping container so that when the engineer installs it for the customer, the same sample is run on the system to ensure that nothing has happened during shipping, and again demonstrate to those who have made an investment in it that it actually meets those strict requirements in their lab.

 We have additional things that we're going to build on to this.
-I mention a lot about robustness and reproducibility and ease of use, so we're also looking at our data processing software and how these applications are going to take better advantage of the high quality data.
+I mentioned a lot about robustness and reproducibility and ease of use, so we're also looking at our data processing software and how these applications are going to take better advantage of the high quality data.
 We've also paid attention to the informatics request because we believe that BioAccord is a very good system for collecting and recording data.
-We have our UNIFI informatics solution which is a compliance LC-MS solution, which is key if a laboratory wants to move the technology into late-stage development and eventually into QA/QC, right now, which has very good apps, but we're going to improve it even more, and really just focus on fitting the need of what scientists have been asking us to have and just really address that whole concept of deployability.
+We have our UNIFI informatics solution which is a compliance LC-MS solution, which is key if a laboratory wants to move the technology into late-stage development and eventually into QA/QC, right now, which has very good apps, but we're going to improve it even more by focusing on the needs of scientsits and the concept of deployability.

 Overall we’re very excited about the BioAccord System because it represents a new direction for Waters where we are taking the power of MS and putting it into the hands of non-experts, the people running the samples so they can take advantage of the benefits of the technology.